Aaron-K-T-Berry/ubuy-poc/README.md

 ### Start the stack

-Note: Complete all of these steps in a different terminal session and run all of these commands in the root of this repo
+Note: Complete all of these steps in a **different terminal session** and run all of these commands in the root of this repo

 1. Start the db layer with `yarn start dev-db`
-2. Start the backend layer with `yarn start dev-backend`
+2. Start the backend layer with `yarn run dev-backend`
-3. Start the frontend with yarn `start dev-frontend`
+3. Start the frontend with yarn `yarn run dev-frontend`

 All layers should now be ready.
 You can access the ui at http://localhost:3000 and the api can be accessed at http://localhost:4000

 ---